Grammarly logo

 Grammarly Review FAQ

-Is Grammarly worth it in April 2026?
+Is Grammarly worth it in May 2026?

-Grammarly earns its place in the productivity space with a balanced feature set and active development.
+Grammarly earns its place in the operations & productivity space with a balanced feature set and active development.
 What makes Grammarly interesting for early-stage startups is the 6 months free Business discount available through SaaSOffers.
 It is not the only option, but it is a defensible one for teams that fit the profile.

 What are the main pros of Grammarly?